jmgomezsoriano/filedatasource/README.md

 with open_reader('data.csv.gz') as reader:
     ...

-# Read a Excel file
+# Read the first sheet from a Excel
 with open_reader('data.xlsx') as reader:
    ...